sefinek24/Sefinek-Blocklist-Collection/docs/tutorials/How to install Unbound for Pi-hole.md

 ### Cron
 If you're unable or unwilling to update this file regularly, you can add a new cron job.
-1. Enter the command `crontab -e`.
+1. Enter the command sudo `sudo crontab -e` to edit the crontab file.
+In this specific case, remember to prefix `crontab -e` with `sudo` to ensure the cron job has the necessary permissions.
 2. Paste the new Cron job into the file:
    ```cronexp
    30 6 1 * * wget -qO- https://www.internic.net/domain/named.root | sudo tee /var/lib/unbound/root.hints >/dev/null 2>&1